TheAcharya/Airlift/README.md

 ## Future Roadmap

-- Funtion to create new Airtable BSases
+- Funtion to create new Airtable Bases
-- Funtion to Update & Add New Records
+- Funtion to Update & Add New Unique Records
 - Robust Validation Options
 - And many more...